Rabbit Snail Care Guide: What You Need to Know Before You Buy

 Tank Mates

 The perfect tank mates for your rabbit snails can hugely benefit their wellbeing and happiness.
-These quiet animals are usually fine when living with other peaceful creatures such as fish, invertebrates, or fellow rabbit snails.
+These quiet animals are fine when living with other peaceful creatures such as fish, invertebrates, or fellow rabbit snails.
 Some species may not get along.
 Any aggressive type of fish should never reside in the same snail tank alongside assassin snails either.
 For those looking for ideal roommates for these docile critters, careful consideration must go into selecting suitable individuals from within a range of potentially compatible partners that could share this particular aquatic environment, the Rabbit Snail Tank!

 Compatible Species